5. Profiler User Guide¶

 The trace analyzer is a built-in feature in HLTV that is meant to reduce the amount of time spent on analyzing large traces.
 In the bottom panel, a tab called “Trace Analyzer” contains aggregate data per operation including total duration, MME utilization and additional information.
 Double-clicking on a specific row switches to the “Analyzed Nodes” tab and filters it for the chosen operation.

 The “Analyzed Nodes” tab contains additional information for each node in the executed graph.
 A filter option in the top left corner of the tab is available and can filter rows by node name as well as by operation.
-It is also possible to control the order of the columns through a drag & drop mechanism located on the left side of the tab.
+It is also possible to sort the rows by clicking a specific column header, change the columns order by drag and drop, and hide a column by dragging it to the “Hidden Columns” box.